-His past medical history indicated that he had occasional neck stiffness following work but this responded to rest.
-He had never had arm numbress.
-He had received chiropractic care in the past because "basically it felt good"...
+His past madical history indicated that he had occasional nack stiffness following work but this responded to rest.
+He had never had arm numbness.
+He had received chiropractic care in the past because "basically it felt good".
 He also stated that in the '70s, he "wrenched" his low back and had been symptomatic following that accident.
-Of note was the fact that after his x-rays were reviewed and metallic densities were noted in the soft tissues, he recalled, upon questioning, that he had been shot in the neck, at close range, in 1977.
+Of note was the fact that after his x-rays were reviewed and metallic densities were noted in the soft tissues, he recalled, upon questioning, that he had been shot in the neck, at close range.
+In 1977.
 Apparently the bullet passed through his neck and he denied any neurological symptoms following that.
 He had sustained no new injuries.

-Physical examination revealed a male of approximately his stated age who was of average proportions.
+Physical examination revealed a male of approximately his stated age who was of avarage proportions.
 He stated that he was 5 feet 10 Inches tall and weighed 160 pounds.
-He arose from the sitting position without difficulty, ambulated without limp and was able to ascend and descend the examining table in a normal fashion.
+He arose from the sitting position without difficulty, ambulated without limp and was able) to ascend and descend the examining table in a normal fashion a

 Examination of his cervical spine revealed normal cervical lordosis without evidence of paracervical or trapezius spasm.
 There were no areas of localized tenderness to palpation.
 There was a full range of cervical flexion and extension with approximately 25 percent limitation of lateral rotation and lateral bending bilaterally.
 Cervical compression tests were negative.
-Incidentally noted were two well healed, small, scars in the right anterior and posterior aspects of his neck.
+Incidentally noted were two well healed, small, scars in the right anterior and posterior aspects of his neck' and a sector

 Examination of his shoulders revealed no evidence of atrophy or localized tenderness.
-Tests for thoracic outlet syndrome were negative.
-Neurological examination of the upper extremities revealed normal deep tendon reflexes, motor power and sensory perception.
+Tests. for thoracic outlet syndrome were negative.
+Neurological examination of the upper extremities revealed normal deep tendon reflexes, motor power end sensory perception.
 Palpation of the ulnar nerve in the right cubital tunnel produced pain and "electric" sensation in the ulnar fingers and hypothenar eminence.
 A similar maneuver on the left caused less sensation.

-Radlographs of the cervical spine revealed no evidence of fracture, dislocation, disc space narrowing or spurring.
-Metallic particles were noted in the soft tissues.
+Radiographs of the cervical spine revealed no evidence of fracture, dislocation, disc spanarrowing or spurring.
+Metallic particles were noted In the soft tissues.

-In his "Medical Report" of March 12, 1982, Chiropractor Pavkov lists as his diagnosis "Acute traumatic hyperextension, hyperflexion type strain to the cervical spine, causing spinal subluxations allowing for nerve root pressure".
+In his "Hedical Report" of Match 12, 1982, Chiropractor Paykov lists as his diagnosis "Acute traumatic hyperextension, hyperflexion type strain to the cervical spine, causing spinal subluxations allowing for narve root pressure", ...
 It is not clear why the patient was not immediately referred to an orthopaedic surgeon or neurosurgeon for the treatment of these "subluxations".
-His "Medical Report" of July 16, 1982 is noted.
-Chiropractor Firster's "Medical Report" of September 21, 1982 is noted.
+His "Medical Report" of July 16, 1982 Is noted.
+Chiropractor Firster's "Medical Report" of September 21, 1982 Is notad,

-I have reviewed the radiographs of the cervical spine obtained by Chiropractor Bestgen on July 21, 1982 and compared them with those obtained at the time of this examination.
-Hr.
-Charles H. Williams Re: Sidney Korn File No. LIIF01034
+I have reviewed the radfographs of the cervical spine obtained by Chiropractor Bestgen on July 21, 1982 and compared them with those obtained at the time of this examination.